Filing Fee for Small Claims Court cases in San Bernardino County

 Can I file my claim in San Bernardino County?

 Normally, a case must be filed in the County where the Defendant resides (lives for a person or business has its principle place of business).
 There are a number of exceptions to this, like in an automobile accident which can also be filed in the County where the traffic collision happened.
-A plaintiff can file a case in small claims court if the plaintiff is at least eighteen years old, or an emancipated minor.
-If someone is under eighteen or not mentally competent, the judge can appoint a person (usually a relative) as a guardian ad litem to act on that person’s behalf throughout the case.
+A person can file an action in small claims court if that person is at least 18 years old or a child who has been emancipated.
+If you are under 18 or not mentally competent, the judge must appoint a guardian at litem to represent you in small claims court.
 A guardian ad litem is an adult appointed by the court to represent that person only for that case.

 I would like to sue a former caregiver in small claims court for money she barrowed from me and promised to pay me back.
 I have a lot of evadence that will backup this fact.